 As required under the Act, the Gardiner EA will be available for public review and comment from January 27, 2017 to March 17, 2017.

 Waterfront Toronto and the CIty of Toronto are jointly carrying out the Gardiner Expressway / Lake Shore Boulevard Reconfiguration Environmental Assessment (EA) and Integrated Urban Design Study.
 The EA will determine the future of the Gardiner Expressway East and Lake Shore Boulevard East, from approximately Jarvis Street to approximately Leslie Street.

 The study area (as set out in the Terms of Reference) includes the easternmost portion of the Gardiner Expressway.
 This is the 2.4 kilometre section of road east of Jarvis Street to approximately Logan Avenue.

-Thank you for participating in the fourth round of public consultations about the Future of the Gardiner East!
+Thank you for submitting feedback during the public review of the Gardiner EA report.

 Register For Updates

 There are no events